m0neZ/desAInz/docs/publish_tasks.md

 All edits and retries are recorded in the audit log.

 If `SLACK_WEBHOOK_URL` is configured, failed publish attempts send a Slack notification.
+When `PAGERDUTY_ROUTING_KEY` is set, the failure also triggers a PagerDuty alert.